oplS17projects/Sheet-Music-Editor/MATTHEW_DIBELLO.md

 ### April 30, 2017

 # Overview
 For this project, we created a program that allows a user to write, edit, save/load/export, and play sheet music.
-It it a basic version of software similar Sibelius, Finale and MuseScore.
+It it a basic version of software similar to Sibelius, Finale and MuseScore.

-Since a sheet music editor can easily contain hundreds of features, we chose to only implement the most basic features in an attempt to create a fully-functional program, but one that can be wrtitten in a matter of weeks.
+Since a sheet music editor can easily contain hundreds of features, we chose to only implement the most basic features in an attempt to create a fully-functional program that could be wrtitten in a matter of weeks.

-The implementation of this project utilizes many of the core concepts that we've studied throughout the course.

-**Authorship note:** All of the code described here was written by myself.
+**Authorship note:** All of the code described here was written by myself unless otherwise noted (in which case it was co-written by me and Doug).

 # Libraries Used
-The code uses four libraries:
+The code uses three libraries:

 ```
 (require racket/draw)